chetanyadav95/Mobile_frontend/README.md

 ### Some potential bug fixes in the Android Studio

 Now for some reason, you will have 5 errors: <br>
-- 4 package import related (these will be shown inside build window in Android Studio) <br>
+- 4 package import related (these will be shown inside the build window in Android Studio) <br>
-- 1 video not showing up (this one is a logical error, therefore no error message will be seen) <br>
+- 1 for videos not showing up (this one is a logical error, therefore no error message will be seen) <br>

 The first four are easy.
 Go inside these four files (In Android Studio):
 - PushPlugin.java